Bin Dong(董彬) Long CV, Short CV

 and wavelets, as well as the links between discrete differential equations and

-have intriguing implications for the fields of computational imaging and
+implications for the fields of computational imaging and scientific computing,

 corresponding proceedings and notes (Ref1, Ref2).